peet86/apple-books-epub-cleaner/README.md

 # Apple Books EPUB Cleaner

-A tool to clean EPUB files exported from Apple Books by removing Apple-specific metadata.
-This tool was created after discovering that Apple Books' exported EPUBs often cause issues when uploading to Calibre-web and other self-hosted ebook library systems due to their non-standard format.
+Apple Books' exported EPUBs often cause issues when uploading to Calibre-web and other self-hosted ebook library systems due to their non-standard format.

-This is useful for anyone who wants to:

-- Export EPUBs from Apple Books for use in other e-readers
-- Remove Apple's DRM-free but proprietary metadata
-- Create clean, standard-compliant EPUB files
-- Upload books to Calibre-web or similar self-hosted libraries
-- Share EPUBs with users of other e-readers
+This is a tool to clean EPUB files exported from Apple Books by removing Apple-specific metadata.

 This script can be run both from the command line and as an AppleScript action for seamless integration with macOS Finder.